 While you are in isolation you can have visitors, but your nurses may suggest that you only have one or two each day.
 Your friends and relatives should not come to see you if they are not well.
 Or if they have been in contact with anyone with an infectious disease.
 You might need to follow a special diet including foods that are less likely to give you an infection.

 Staying in a single room in hospital can feel lonely.
 Some people find it frightening.
 It can help to talk to the nurses about your worries.
 They can reassure you.

 Taking in some of your personal things can make the room feel more homely.
 Books and photos can brighten it up.
 You can also take in a laptop, tablet, mobile and music.
 This can help the time to pass and you can keep in touch with friends and family.

 Side effects of transplants

-The possible side effects of having a stem cell transplant are caused by high dose chemotherapy and totol body irradiation.
+The possible side effects of a stem cell transplant are caused by high dose treatment and total body irradiation.
 These treatments lower the number of the different blood cells.
 Side effects include: